 NB.
-The BMI prevalence figures in the Key Statistics section present outputs from the microsimulation (Table 8 of the document).
+The BMI prevalence figures in the Key Statistics section present outputs from the microsimulation (Table 7 of the document).
 Using extrapolated trends in BMI prevalence, the microsimulation simulates a virtual population.
-Results using extrapolated trends from cross-sectional HSE data (Table 7 of the document) differ slightly from the results from the microsimulation programme since it does not take into account dynamic changes in population changes over time.
+Results using extrapolated trends from cross-sectional HSE data (Table 6 of the document) differ slightly from the results from the microsimulation programme since it does not take into account dynamic changes in population changes over time.

 Based on the most recently available data, the prevalence of obese males and females is projected to significantly increase over the next 20 years.
 The prevalence of obese males is projected to increase across all age groups, with the most marked rise predicted for males above 40 years old.
 The exception to this trend is males in the 30-39 year old group, whereby the prevalence is projected to remain relatively stable through to 2035.
 The prevalence of obese females is projected to increase across all age groups.
 It is unclear why there is an apparent levelling in rates among young males, but monitoring of this trend in the future will allow us to assess whether this is a true flattening or simply an artefact of the data.
+Using historical trends in obesity show that without urgent and concerted efforts to prevent further increases in obesity, prevalence could increase at an even faster rate.
+This is particularly concerning, given that the baseline BMI scenario - where trends continue unabated - will result in catastrophic outcomes in terms of disease incidence and related costs.